We care about our dogs and their puppies!

 As much as I just adore the breed I cant see breeding purebred Shar Pei anymore.
 Its heartbreaking for us nd the other families who fall in love with them, and terrible for the dogs who do get sick.
-Maybe someday when we still have a few AKC Shar Pei left they will come up with a test.
+Maybe someday if we still have a few AKC Shar Pei left they will come up with a test.
 Until then we will cross the ones we have with another breed to maintain the wonderful Shar Pei characteristics, but in a healthy happy body.